broadinstitute/gnomad-blog/content/changelog/2024-04-gnomad-v4-1-updates.md

 - Updated genetic ancestry (e.g., "Other" to "Remaining") and sex karyotype terminology (same as CNVs above)
 - Updated gene annotations (using the same gene list used for the short variants)
 - Updated metric annotation order to match the short variant VCF format (e.g., updating "nfe_AF" to "AF_nfe")

-### Stats page
-We have added the average number of variants per person to the [stats page](https://gnomad.broadinstitute.org/stats).

-# TODO: insert screenshot?